 1. Balsamic Vinegar:

 Balsamic vinegar has a strong taste that is flavored with a hint of sweetness too.
 It is a great addition to your homemade salads, sautéed vegetables, sautéed meats, noodles, rice or even fruit salads.
-It does contain a high amount of sugar as compared to other types of vinegar, so limit your intake.
+Note that it does contain a higher amount of sugar as compared to other types of vinegar.

 2. Rice Vinegar:

 Rice vinegar has a very sweet but also a very strong sour taste, even though the entire effect is mild.
-You can add it to your soups of stir fried foods.
+You can add it to your soups or stir fried foods.